 - Decide on a property specialization.
 If you’re working with millennials, and new developments interest you, for example, conduct real estate farming in city centers that have condos and townhouses.
 The more you know about these properties — like amenities, local transportation, HOA fees, and more — the easier it will be for you to understand pricing strategies that work in these neighborhoods.

+With your preliminary research done, you are ready to reach out to your future farm.
 To be successful and get to know your target audience, you need a way to connect with local audiences.
 Here are 14 real estate farming ideas to get you started.

 1. Attend and participate in neighborhood events.